RTiK/mosaic/README.md

 ## Examples

-In the directory `examples` you will find three scripts.
+The `examples` directory contains three executables.

 - `GrayscaleIconsExample` creates icons with random grayscale colors and arranges them.
 - `ColorIconsExample` creates icons with random colors and arranges them.
 - `RealIconExample` reads images of real icons from a directory and arranges them.

-Setting `seed=0` in `RealIconExample` will yield the following pages
+Setting `seed=0` in `RealIconExample` produces the following pages.

 ![icons](doc/icons.png)